careem/mockingbird/README.md

 ## Usage

 MockingBird doesn't use any annotation processor or reflection.
-This means that it is a bit more verbose to with respect to libraries like `Mockito` or `Mockk`
+This means that it is a bit more verbose with respect to libraries like `Mockito` or `Mockk`

 ### Mocks